Almond Growing Guide

 Sow and Plant

 Incorporate plenty of well-rotted organic matter when planting.
 A wide hole is better than a very deep one.
-Mulch after planting, and encircle the trunk with a wire cage or protective pipe to protect the young tree from animal and insect pests.
+You may need to use a tree guard to protect the young tree from animal and insect pests.

 Our Garden Planner can produce a personalised calendar of when to sow, plant and harvest for your area.